 2. Copy vinyl recordings to iTunes

 This is similar to the above, except the digital input enters the computer via USB rather than S/PDIF.
 I play the vinyl on an inexpensive Audia-Technica USB turntable.
 The USB digital input goes directly into CD Spin Doctor.
 The alternative is to play the analog signal out of the turntable into an old pre-amp with phono input equalization, and then into the AVR, to use its high quality ADC chip.
-But the ADC in the USB output circuit sounds good enough, so I choose to keep it simple.
+But the ADC in the USB output circuit sounds good enough (the computer identifies it as Burr-Brown), so I choose to keep it simple.

 Vinyl introduces undesirable surface artifacts.
 CD Spin Doctor has click, crackle, and hiss filters that can be configured, but even the lightest filtering has a heavy-handed effect on the audio quality.
 So I search the waveform for audible discontinuities (pops) and connect the discontinuous samples graphically by hand using my Wacom Tablet.
 This is a highly localized operation that changes only a handful of samples involved in a pop.
 All but the most horrendous surface defects are neutralized by this approach, but it can be time consuming until one’s eye is trained to easily detect the waveform glitches.
 Poor quality vinyl would create a huge waste of time here, so I really only attempt this on pristine vinyl recordings for which no digital version was ever commercially produced.